-Each year, Council raises income from rates and other sources to provide revenue to fund services and works within the municipality.
-Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV), the market value of the land and any improvements, to determine the share of Council’s total rate revenue applicable to that property.
+Local Councils in Victoria raise income from rates to fund services and works within the municipality every year.
+Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV) — the market value of the land and any improvements, as at the valuation date, to determine the share of Council’s annual budget for each of the ratepayers.

 Valuers are required to return three valuations for each property, each of which is defined in the Valuation of Land Act:

-- The CIV is the total market value of the land plus buildings and other improvements.
+- The CIV is the total market value of the property including land, buildings and other improvements.
 This is used in Manningham as the base to calculate rates.

 - The Site Value is the value of the land only, assuming any improvements had never existed.
 This is used by the State Revenue Office to calculate Land Tax under the Land Tax Act.

 - Net Annual Value is the rental value of the property, excluding outgoings such as building insurance and maintenance costs.
 It is set at 5% for residential properties, but may be higher for commercial assessments.

 There are two valuation dates on your 2021/22 rates notice.
 1 January 2021 is the date on which the valuation was made.
 The other date of ‘1 July 2021’ is the date from which your property valuation took effect.

 If you are considering lodging an objection to your valuation, the ‘Level of Value date shown’, to be completed on the Objection Form, should be ‘1 January 2021'.

 If you have further questions about your rates notice, please contact us on 9840 9333 or e-mail email@example.com.